MoeBuTa/MoeBuTa/README.md

 A graduate from UWA with a Master's degree in Software Engineering.

-Also, a weeb (moebuta), a fingerstyle guitar enthusiast, and a big fan of video games.\
+Also, a weeb, a fingerstyle guitar enthusiast, and a big fan of video games.

 ...